 Keep in mind that different gas stations have different styles of propane tanks.
 So you’ll need to find the right station to swap the right tank.
 You may want to ask your motorhome rental company what gas station yours is from during the pick-up process.

 Surprising fact – Iceland was actually under prohibition until 1989!
 And they still don’t make it exactly easy to buy.
-The best (and cheapest!) place is at the duty free as you’re leaving the airport.
+The best (and cheapest!) place is at duty-free as you’re leaving the airport.
 Stores have a limited selection of beers that are low alcohol content.
-Other than that you’ll need to visit the state-run Vínbúðin shops that have a few locations around the country.
-Prices are reasonable but their opening hours can be quite strange (we found one that was only open from 2pm until 4pm during the week and closed on weekends).
+Other than that, you’ll need to visit the state-run Vínbúðin shops that have a few locations around the country.
+Prices are reasonable but their opening hours can be quite strange (we found one that was only open from 2 pm until 4 pm during the week and closed on weekends).

 If you want to drink alcohol at a restaurant or a bar, expect to pay around $10 USD for a draft beer, and $15-20 USD for a glass of wine.